telekom-mms/sectpmctl/README.md

 ### Kernel or kernel module updates

 Kernel or kernel module updates will not create any problems.
-Whenever a kernel update is installed or a new DKMS module or update to it, the corresponding hooks are called to automatically sign the kernel and/or kernel modules in a very similar way like DKMS and grub for example are doing updates.
+Whenever a kernel update is installed or a new DKMS module or update to such, the corresponding hooks are called to automatically sign the kernel and/or kernel modules in a very similar way like DKMS and grub for example are doing updates.

-### User space updates
+### Userspace updates

-No user space application except boot loaders should be able to cause any problem anytime.
+No userspace application except bootloaders should be able to cause any problem anytime.
 It is better to not install any other bootloader.
-The UEFI specification allows for many boot loaders being installed in parallel.
+The UEFI specification allows for many bootloaders being installed in parallel.
 No other bootloader will overwrite sectpmctl but most probably change the boot order.
-In such case you can enter the boot menu of your BIOS (often the F12 key or such) and select sectpmctl again as boot entry.
+In such case you can enter the bootmenu of your BIOS (often the F12 key or such) and select sectpmctl again as boot entry.
 You can do it also permanently by using the efibootmgr command although it could be a bit of a fiddle.

-### BIOS Updates, eventually even with an updated Secure Boot database
+### BIOS Updates, eventually even with an Secure Boot database update

-BIOS updates should be no problem as sectpmctl is not sealing the LUKS key to a specific BIOS version but only to a specific Secure Boot database and state and enforces only use of it's own Secure Boot keys for booting while successfully unlocking the LUKS key.
-On Lenovo Thinkpads it is even safe to install BIOS updates which contain updates to the Secure Boot Database (most probably to supply an updated DBX list).
-It is safe to install such BIOS update as well as the new database is only provided but not applied automatically by the BIOS update.
+BIOS updates should be no problem as sectpmctl is not sealing the LUKS key to a specific BIOS version, but only to a specific Secure Boot database and state while enforcing the use of it's own Secure Boot db keys for successfully unlocking the LUKS key while booting.
+On some BIOS types it is even safe to install BIOS updates which contain updates to the Secure Boot Database (most probably to supply an updated DBX list).
+It is safe to install such BIOS update as wells as the new database is only provided but not applied automatically by the BIOS update.

 ### Custom kernels or kernel modules

-After installing sectpmctl, a key to sign kernels and kernel modules is stored inside the TPM in a serialized form in '/var/lib/sectpmctl/keys/db.obj' for use with tpmsbsigntool.
+After installing sectpmctl, a key (db) to sign kernels and kernel modules is stored in the TPM in a serialized form in '/var/lib/sectpmctl/keys/db.obj' for use with tpmsbsigntool.
 The key password is stored in '/var/lib/sectpmctl/keys/db.pwd'

 You normally don't need to use the db key manually.
-DKMS and kernel hooks are integrated and execute the sign commands automatically for every kind of update.
+DKMS and kernel hooks are integrated and execute the sign commands automatically for every kind of Ubuntu upgrades.
 There are two helper scripts which behave like sbsign and kmodsign in '/usr/lib/sectpmctl/scripts' when you need to sign things manually:

 - sbsign.sh
 - kmodsign.sh

-You can even link the helper scripts over the sbsigntool executables by leveraging a debian config package if you need to do so, for example to support maintainance of commercial anti virus applications or such.
+You can even link the helper scripts over the sbsigntool executables by leveraging a debian config package if you need to do so, for example to support maintainance of commercial antivirus applications or such.

-You then need to supply a key and certificate which are stored in '/var/lib/sectpmctl/keys/':
+You then need to supply a key the certificate which are stored in '/var/lib/sectpmctl/keys/':

 - db.obj (key)
 - db.cer (certificate)
 - db.crt (certificate)

-Depending on the tool you either need the CER or the CRT format as certificate.
+Depending on the tool you either need the CER or the CRT file as certificate.

-Please read the helper scripts before manual using as they have specific needs for rewriting parameters.
+Please read the helper scripts before manual using them as they have specific needs for rewriting parameters.
 Hopefully the patches of tpmsbsigntool can be merged upstream in sbsigntool in the future.

 ## Recovery

 In case of a changed Secure Boot database, sectpmctl will not unlock anymore.
 In that case you can simply repeat the sectpmctl installation.
 First clear the
-Secure Boot database, then clear the TPM and finally repeat all steps from the installation.
+Secure Boot database, then clear the TPM and finally repeat all steps exept 1. and 4. from the installation.
 It is possible to do it more fine grained which will be documented in a later release.

-You can then omit the '--setrecoverykey' option in the 'sectpmctl tpm install' command to keep your current recovery key.
+You could then omit the '--setrecoverykey' option in the 'sectpmctl tpm install' command to keep your current recovery key.

 ## Disclaimer